 Enjoy nature's sound track of rushing water as you cross the suspension bridge which spans over a 30 metre gorge with a 23 metre drop.
 At Chigaamiwinigum Falls you will feel the "awe" of nature's power!
+Please note this a shared double site - so your neighbours will be close by.

 - Suspension bridge.

-- Jack pine flats.
+- Jack pine flats, inland hiking.

-- Campsites are off a spur trail.
+- · Campsites are off a spur trail.

-- Inland hiking.